SteelCompendium/data-md-dse/Bestiary/High Elf Deathtouch.md

   target: 1 ally
   effects:
   - name: Effect
-    effect: 'The target’s speed increases by 5 and they cannot get results lower than tier 3 on their power rolls.
+    effect: 'The target''s speed increases by 5 and they cannot get results lower than tier 3 on their power rolls.
 The target immediately dies at the end of their next turn. '

 ```